publicFunction/django-easy-twitter/README.md

 Easy Twitter Feed for Django

 This allows you to put a basic twitter feed for your own account onto a page template.

-This app makes use of Twython so please install that first before using, or add it to your own requirements.txt file:
+This app uses Twython.

+To Install add:

+	git+git://github.com/publicFunction/django-easy-twitter#django-easy-twitter

+to your requirements.txt file and or run:

-  pip install twython
+	pip install git+git://github.com/publicFunction/django-easy-twitter#django-easy-twitter

+in your CLI

 Once installed just add it to your installed apps:

 	INSTALLED_APPS = (